 The first counsel written over the gateway to the temple of Delphi, “Know Thyself” says it all when it comes to discernment.
 I have found that discernment has a direct correlation to how well I know myself.
 Having good discernment can help us with questions like: What is the best decision for me to make in the moment and what is not?
 What is it I’m feeling – is it mine or someone else’s?
 Is this career path in my future?

+These questions can be answered with discernment.
 People, places and things either resonate with us or they don’t.
-So how do we know which option is best when presented with a choice?
+So how do we know which to choose when presented with a choice?
 How do we discern the highest and best for our self?
-How do we determine if something is real or not?

 Discernment as defined in Merriam-Webster: the quality of being able to grasp and comprehend what is obscure (not clearly seen).

 For me, discernment starts within the self and ends there.
 It’s purely an inside job and works best when the heart is open.
 You must know yourself as the counsel states – meaning knowing who you are, your strengths and weaknesses, your wounds, your behaviors and reactions, your feelings, beliefs, values – in short – who you are.
 Total honesty is needed for this.

 Even if you haven’t “found” yourself yet, that’s OK!
 This is something you know about yourself.
 This is honest.
 If you know you are generally swayed by other people’s opinions, this too is fine, again you’re being honest with yourself.
 I believe this is what is meant by “know thyself.”
 Knowing who you are without judgment, just the pure honest truth.
 When there is no judgment, there is unconditional love and it’s easier to access true intelligence from our heart.